 - Essec Business School

-Grading Scale varies for different levels such as Baccalaureate, Bachelor’s Degree and Graduate scaling grades.
+The grading Scale varies for different levels such as Baccalaureate, Bachelor’s Degree and Graduate scaling grades.
 The tables below will give you an idea of how the grading system works in France:

 Changing Schools in France